Wednesday, 24 April 2013

 Hepatitis B as a term refers to an infectious illness caused by HBV (Hepatitis B) virus affecting the liver, which causes inflammation of liver called as Hepatitis.
 The acute illness causes liver inflammation, vomiting, jaundice and—rarely—death.
 Chronic hepatitis B may eventually cause liver cirrhosis and liver cancer—a fatal disease with very poor response to current chemotherapy.

-Hepatitis B can be classified into two phases1.
-Acute Hepatitis
+Hepatitis B can be classified into two phases

 2. Chronic Hepatitis